Guide

 Filing deadline

-Disclaimer: This guide is for informational purposes only and does not constitute tax advice.
-Tax laws change frequently.
-Always consult a qualified tax advisor or the Commissioner for Revenue (CFR) for your specific situation.
+This guide is for informational purposes only.
+Tax laws change frequently; always consult a qualified tax advisor or the Commissioner for Revenue (CFR) for your specific situation.
 Last updated February 2026.

 Malta operates a progressive income tax system with rates ranging from 0% to 35%.
 The tax year follows the calendar year (January–December), and all residents with income must file an annual return.